smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Authentication, Authorization & Mutual TLS enforcement

-Mutual TLS is enforced by default in the OpenNESS in order to enable authenticating all the applications and services onboarded on the mesh.
-Also,
+Mutual TLS is enforced by default in OpenNESS in order to enable authentication of all applications and services onboarded on the mesh.

 To prevent non-mutual TLS for the whole mesh, the below `PeerAuthentication` policy is automatically applied to the `default` namespace in the OpenNESS cluster.
 This policy instructs Istio to *strictly* set the mutual TLS between all mesh applications & services running in the `default` namespace.